This page provides information about the Jisc student digital experience service. If you’ve arrived here it may be because:

 - helping to analyse the data, particularly about digital systems, learning and curriculum issues (e.g. as a member of a working group or similar);

 - using the findings in your own work to support students more effectively.

-Another problem with surveys is that teaching staff can feel at the mercy of student opinion, with their own perspective being sidelined.
-Teaching staff have their own experience of the digital environment for teaching and learning.
-They are key to enabling students’ digital experience in the curriculum, but students may not know what constraints and opportunities staff have to work with.
-For these reasons we have launched a dedicated survey for teaching staff.
-(This is at an earlier stage of development than the student survey so your organisation may not be using it yet.)
+Another problem with surveys is that staff can feel at the mercy of student opinion, with their own perspective being sidelined.
+Staff have their own experience of the digital environment within their roles, whether in teaching or as part of professional services.
+They are key to enabling students’ digital experience in the curriculum, as well being key in terms of the student interaction with professional services – whether that is through contact with professional services members of staff or the digital systems that they use, but students may not know what constraints and opportunities staff have to work with.
+For these reasons we have launched dedicated surveys for both professional services and teaching staff.

-The teaching staff survey mirrors the student survey quite closely.
+The teaching and professional services staff surveys mirrors the student survey quite closely.
 We ask questions in four areas as shown below:

 Some of these are closed questions which can be compared and benchmarked with other organisations.
 Some are open questions, allowing you to report on your experience in your own words.
 Still others can be customised by your institutional lead, so you may find questions that relate to specific local issues.
 Taking part in the survey has no personal benefits – it is entirely anonymous.
 Collectively, however, it allows you to have your say, and play your part in highlighting issues that need attention.

 Locally, your responses are held securely and anonymously.
 Your organisation can only see summative data and can’t trace individuals or small groups of staff.
-The survey system we use (BOS) has been developed specifically for use in education and has the highest standards of data security and protection.
+The survey system we use (Jisc online surveys) has been developed specifically for use in education and has the highest standards of data security and protection.

 Through our data co-ownership model, we at Jisc can see summative data from all the participating institutions.
 We only publish that data in an aggregate form, so individual organisations are never publicly identified or compared.
 We use aggregated data so that we can learn and share lessons at a national and international level.